maheshkammineni/git_project/README.md

 ## this tutorial will help you to understand real time work in the industry

 ## I hope this will clear all your doubts about git

+## new update on thr developer 2 document